 My husband gut the entire space including the dropped ceiling to expose vaulted ceilings and help the room feel bigger.
 He removed all the windows and replaced them with French doors.
 Removing the windows allowed for more wall space for builtin storage.

 He built three cubbies and a closet to hide extra shoes and coats that we weren’t currently wearing.
-Baskets on top hide hats, gloves and scarves.
+With the help of a designer, we finished it off with lighting, a rug, and baskets on top to hide hats, gloves and scarves.
 (One of the top shelves also holds our audio equipment for our outdoor movie setup).

 To keep the space warm in the winter, he added in a duct from the house and also a flat plugin electrical heater on the wall.